freepsw/ansible-rancher-docker-deploy/README.md

-# Deploying docker container using rancher and automating the deploy process using ansible-playbook
+# Managing docker container using rancher and automating the deploy process using ansible-playbook
 - perfect harmony of docker + rancher + ansible

 ## PART 1.
 Install the necessary software (Docker, Rancher)